mAgAtSuRi/holbertonschool-hbnb/README.md

 ![Review Submission](Hbnb_Sequence_Diagram_Review.png)

-- Fetching a list of places: a user make a research to find a place with specific criterias.
+- Fetching a list of places: a user creates a research to find a place with specific criterias.
 The facade calls listPlaces() and the BusinessLogic checks if a place exists with these criterias.
 If it doesn't, an empty list is sent to the user, otherwise the BusinessLogic fetches the place info and a list containing all the specific places is sent to the user.

 ![Fetch a List of Places](Hbnb_Sequence_Diagram_List_Places.png)